Skip to main content

 FATAL: Stacktrace dumped to /etc/chef/cache/chef-stacktrace.out

-FATAL: Chef::Exceptions::PrivateKeyMissing: I cannot read /etc/chef/validation.pem, which you told me to use to sign requests
+FATAL: Chef::Exceptions::PrivateKeyMissing: I can't read /etc/chef/validation.pem, which you told me to use to sign requests

-It means that Chef Infra Client could not find your validation.pem.
+It means that Chef Infra Client couldn’t find your validation.pem.

 Troubleshooting steps